Frida Palmer

-Frida Palmér, (February 14, 1905 - October 13, 1966) was the first female Swedish astronomer with a doctorate.
+Frida Palmér (February 14, 1905 - October 13, 1966) was the first female Swedish astronomer with a doctorate.
 She studied variable stars.

 Early life

 Palmér was born on February 14, 1905, in Blentarp, Sweden, the only child to builder Hans Persson Palmér and his wife Elsa Jeppsson.
 Her father died when she was five years old and in 1910 Elsa moved to Järrestad.
 It is unclear how she finished her early education but she must have been somewhat self-taught as access to high school was not formally established for girls until 1928.

 Education

-In the fall of 1925, Palmér studied at the Faculty of Philosophy in Lund where she studied astronomy and mathematics.
-She studied under her mentor and friend, Knut Lundmark and in 1930 was able to get a large grant to travel and visit observatories abroad in Prague, Vienna, Budapest, Potsdam, Danzig (now Gdansk) and Berlin.
-She was courageous and made a startling impression as a young woman in a field dominated by men.
+In the fall of 1925, Palmér studied at the Faculty of Philosophy in Lund where she studied astronomy and mathematics under her mentor and friend, Knut Lundmark.
+In 1930, she was granted resources to travel and visit observatories abroad in Prague, Vienna, Budapest, Potsdam, Danzig (now Gdansk) and Berlin.
+She was noticed, as she was a young woman in a field dominated by men.

 She defended her thesis in 1939 at Lund University on a thesis on irregular variable stars with Knut Lundmark as supervisor.
 She is the first Swedish female doctor in astronomy.